-I work at the intersections of the environmental humanities, political ecology, and critical waste studies.
-My book manuscript, “Turning Trash into Treasure: Shadow Economies and Toxic Ecologies in Kunming, China,” ethnographically examines tensions between state-entrepreneurial projects that seek to bring western-style recycling systems, aesthetics, and ethics to China, and rural migrants who make a living informally collecting, processing, and trading scrap.
-This tension captures two ways that Chinese waste politics engages with “recycling:” as a necessary element of urban environmental modernity, and as a polluting globalized industry reliant on cheap labor and inadequate environmental governance.
-I show how entanglements between proliferating excess matter and marginalized scrap traders in China do more than simply protect or threaten the environment.
-They generate value, release toxicity, fuel differentiating forms of sociality, and challenge western notions of recycling.
+My research lies at the intersections of the environmental humanities, political ecology, and science and technology studies.
+I am currently revising a book manuscript, titled “Turning Trash into Treasure: Shadow Economies and Toxic Ecologies in Kunming, China.”
+The book ethnographically examines tensions between state-entrepreneurial projects that seek to bring western-style recycling systems, aesthetics, and ethics to China, and rural migrants who make a living collecting, processing, and trading scrap in informal economies.
+This tension illustrates two ways that Chinese waste politics engages with “recycling:” as a necessary element of urban environmental modernity, and as a polluting globalized industry reliant on cheap labor and inadequate environmental governance.
+The book will highlight how Kunming’s waste and the people who live off this waste do more than simply protect or threaten the environment.
+Together they form unruly collaborators that generate value, release toxicity, fuel differentiating forms of sociality, and challenge western notions of recycling.

 I am interested in Chinese environmental and legal histories as well as the histories of East Asian frontiers.
 My first book project, based on my doctoral dissertation "The Veins of the Earth: Property, Environment, and Cosmology in Nanbu County, 1865-1942," uses a well-preserved county archive in western China to explore the ways in which the imperial state engaged with diverse cultural practices in administering property, which had great implications for the environment, statecraft, and religion.
 Building on my long-standing interest in the history of Islam in China, a second, on-going project provides an ethnography of a local Muslim community through Chinese and Japanese archival sources.